 Belmore also said permanent staff will be paid to the school closure and public health emergency deadline at April 24.
 If the deadline changes, compensation will be extended.

-When schools closed last week, MMSD said they were hoping to begin virtual learning the first week of April.
+, MMSD said they were hoping to begin virtual learning the first week of April.